6 points, SCA Band 2, 0.125 EFTSL

 On completion of this unit students will be able to:

-Three 1-hour lectures and an average of one hour of laboratory classes per week
+Three 1-hour lectures and an average of two hours of laboratory classes per week

 See also Unit timetable information